akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 - secure
 - .. perfect !

 There are some points you can't avoid (eg: security).
-There will be always room for improvement but you have to deal with it.
+There will be always room for improvement, but you have to deal with it.
 It's only a side project.
 Something I didn't do for this side project and I should have, is a MVP's roadmap.
-For my next project, even before prototyping something, I'll write a roadmap and launch it right afterways.
+For my next project, even before prototyping something, I'll write a roadmap and launch it right after its completion.

 <br /><br />
 ### No business opportunities